aaronpnguyen/snowflake/documents/1_design.md

 > **Warning**
 > The only contraint that is enforced is `Not Null`
-> The other constraints allow you to document your schema in the way it is supposed to be interpreted, but will not be enforcede by Snowflake
+> The other constraints allow you to document your schema in the way it is supposed to be interpreted, but will not be enforced by Snowflake

 ## Supported Date Types:
 - Numeric: